-We are always delighted to receive a legacy for particular work or projects, but times and needs change, so we ask that any earmarking is fairly broad, or that a specific bequest contains the words "without creating a binding obligation".
+A: Yes, in one of two ways.
+You can specify in your will what work you want your legacy to support.
+Or you can leave a general gift to the Society in your will, and make it known to your executors what your wishes are through a 'Letter of Wishes'.
+This means that, if our work or projects change, we can use your gift in a way which mirrors your wishes as closely as possible.
+We are always delighted to receive a legacy for particular work.
+But times and needs change, so we ask that your earmarking is fairly broad, or that the bequest contains the words "without creating a binding obligation".
 We will always apply the money to the nearest possible purpose to the original intention, but this gives us flexibility and makes sure that we can always use your legacy gift well.